SRT / VTT / ASS Subtitle Formats

 3. [Events] Section

-This section defines the actual subtitle events, including timestamps, subtitle content, and the styles used.
+This section defines the actual subtitle events, including the timestamp, subtitle content, and the style used.

 [Events]